aayzhao/COMP211-Labs/README.md

 Labs are located in their respective folders.
-Scratchwork created in class is located in /classwork/, and helper libraries designed to aid in open-CLI quizzes are located with header .h filesand source .c files in /includes/ and /source/, respectively.
+Scratchwork created in class is located in /classwork/, and helper libraries designed to aid in open-CLI quizzes are located with header .h files and source .c files in /includes/ and /source/, respectively.

 ## Classwork